 When I was a child, I loved to draw and write stories.
 In elementary school each year, we got to write a story that parent volunteers would type up and bind into a book for us.
 Then we set to work carefully illustrating each page of the book.
 It was such a fun project.

 The Nighttime Adventures of Calvin and Ollie offers children that same experience of illustrating a story, although the story has already been written for them.
 They can enjoy the story along with the fun task of drawing it out as they imagine it.
+Not only is this a fun project for imaginative young readers, but it is also a great practice in visualization, which is an important reading skill.

 A little boy doesn’t want to go to sleep.
 His favorite stuffed animal comes to life and asks him to come play!
 Off they go into the night forest, running and playing.
 Each page presents a backdrop for the readers’ imagination.
 They can draw Calvin running through the grass, Ollie the owl sitting in a tree, and more.